 The stock declined from $38 to $2, which certainly proved Meade's bearish premise at the time.

-Oglove also writes about the tendency of newsletter writers to capitalize on this very desire for upbeat news and the promise of eye-popping growth:
+O'glove also writes about the tendency of newsletter writers to capitalize on this desire for upbeat news and the promise of eye-popping growth:

 Letter writers know that their readers are always looking for inside information on special situations, those undiscovered growth stocks which will double overnight.
 They don't want to hear about an overblown issue that should be avoided or shorted.
 If they don't own it, they won't buy, and if they do, they have an emotional commitment and probably won't sell.

-He also pointed out another thing to bear in mind -- as much as many of us find "shorts" distasteful, they're part of an efficient market.
-Oglove argues that without short interest, stock prices would only reflect optimism and not all the information at the crowd's disposal.
-It may be a bit uncomfortable to us, but it's not illogical, either.
+He also points out another thing to bear in mind -- as much as many find "shorts" distasteful (and the anti-short-seller din has become deafening as the financial crisis has unfolded), they're part of an efficient market.
+O'glove argues that without short interest, stock prices would only reflect optimism and not all the information at the crowd's disposal.
+It may be a bit uncomfortable to us, but it's not illogical, either, and I believe it's more important than ever to bear this point in mind.

 Read, discuss, invest

-In our Motley Fool Stock Advisor service, for instance, we feature a monthly "Dueling Fools" feature, where co-advisors David and Tom Gardner take turns taking the bear side to the other's stock recommendation.
-Subscribers go much further than happy talk, as well -- this is a service, including committed communities, a focus on investor education and tools, and a healthy regard for diversity of opinion.
+In our Motley Fool Stock Advisor service, for instance, we feature a monthly "Dueling Fools" feature, in which co-advisors David and Tom Gardner take turns as bears and bulls.
+Subscribers go much further than happy talk, as well -- this is a service, including committed communities and a focus on investor education and tools.

-It's everybody's responsibility to weigh the investment theses and formulate their own opinions, judgments, and buy decisions.
+It's everybody's responsibility to weigh the investment theses and formulate opinions, judgments, and buy decisions.
 The more opinions, the better.

 We can agree to disagree ...

-While I appreciated the overall message of Oglove's book, I didn't agree with everything he had to say.
-I disagree with his contention that individual investors aren't really part owners of companies.
+While I appreciated the overall message of O'glove's book, I didn't agree with everything he wrote.
+I disagree with his contention that individual investors aren't really part-owners of companies.
 Also, I disagree with his view that a dividend often means that a company's a no-growth stinker with few prospects (or is unable to determine the prospects it does have).
-Some surprisingly growth-oriented companies, such as American Eagle Outfitters
+Some surprisingly growth-oriented companies, such as Yum!
+Brands

 Nevertheless, I'd recommend the book to anyone who wants to develop a more critical investing eye.
 And that's more crucial now than ever before: When the book was written, individual investors like us had very little choice but to rely on Wall Street analysts.
 With the Internet, we now have unprecedented access to information and opinions, in a time when it's clear that the crowd can help us all make more informed decisions and be better investors.
 So listen up -- it's a great time to be an investor.

 You can join Motley Fool Stock Advisor free for 30 days with a no-risk trial.
-The Stock Advisor stock recommendations are beating the S&P 500 by more than 27 percentage points since inception in 2002.
+The Stock Advisor recommendations are beating the S&P 500 by 24 percentage points since the newsletter's inception in 2002.
 In addition to new ideas, a trial gives you access to back issues, discussion boards, tips, and tools.
 Click here for all the details.

 This article was first published Sept.
 15, 2007.
 It has been updated.

 Alyce Lomax does not own shares of any of the companies mentioned.
-The Motley Fool owns shares of American Eagle Outfitters.
-American Eagle Outfitters is a Motley Fool Stock Advisor pick.
-Taser is a Motley Fool Rule Breakers recommendation.
+The Fool owns shares and covered calls of Intel.
+Sears Holdings and Intel are Motley Fool Inside Value picks.
+Crocs is a former Hidden Gems Pay Dirt recommendation.
 The Fool has a disclosure policy that never says, "La-la-la, I can't hear you!"